Grand Staircase & Beyond

 The itinerary if flexible.
 If skies are clear, we'll focus on night shooting.
 If storms and clouds are moving through, we'll photograph more during the day.
 The itinerary below is just an example of what you can expect.

-- Day 2 (May 1): Today we do a post-processing session in the morning.
-In the afternoon, we venture out to a slot canyon or two and then hit one of our favorite spots.
+- Day 5 (May 16): We get up extra early and capture the Milky Way over some stunning rock formations.
+We stay out to shoot sunrise and then return for breakfast.
+We take a long midday break to catch up on sleep and hold our final classroom session in the afternoon.
+That evening we hit one of our favorite spots.
 You will love this hole with a tree growing out the middle!
-Once we're done, we'll hike over to an iconic arch and capture the Milky Way rising above.
+Once we're done, we'll hike over to an iconic arch and capture Milky Way panos!
 Expect a very late arrival back in Escalante.

-Please arrive in Kanab, UT prior to 1PM on April 30 for an orientation session at the Best Western Red Hills.
-The workshop fee includes 2 nights hotel in Kanab, and 2 nights hotel in Escalante. and 1 night of outfitted overnight camping at White Pocket.
-We will finish the workshop by noon on Thurs, May 5, so it's up to you if you want to stay in Kanab that night or head somewhere else.
+Please arrive in Kanab, UT prior to 1PM on May 12 for an orientation session at the Best Western Red Hills.
+The workshop fee includes 3 nights hotel in Kanab, 2 nights hotel in Escalante, and 1 night of outfitted camping at Alstrom Point.
+Our first night is the camping trip but we'll have hotel rooms for everyone in case the weather is bad.
+This will also allow us to get some midday rest when we return the next day.
+We will finish the workshop by noon on May 17th, so it's up to you if you want to stay in Kanab that night or head somewhere else.

 Participants should have their own vehicle to get to Kanab.
 All transportation during the workshop is included.
-You may choose to drive your own vehicle from Kanab to Escalante on Days 1 and 3 as that will give you more flexibility in eating options.
+You may choose to drive your own vehicle between Kanab and Escalante (all paved roads) as that will give you more flexibility in eating options.
 If you decide to ride with us, luggage space is limited to one suitcase and one camera bag.